hunteryt17/Final_Robotics/README.md

 ## Challenges

-[These should take a similar form and structure to how you approached these in the previous projects (1 paragraph each for the challenges and future work and a few bullet points for takeaways)]
+One of the main challenges we had was identifying the scope of our project.
+Especially at the beginning we were having trouble deciding how the reward system and reinforcement learning should work.
+We were eventually able to resolve the issue by taking a step back and first clearly defining the actions we intended on implementing.
+From that we were able to more concretely figure out what we needed the user interface and learning algorithm to do.

-* Another major challenge that we faced throughout the project was defining the world and making sure that everything loaded correctly in it.
+Another major challenge that we faced throughout the project was defining the world and making sure that everything loaded correctly in it.
 For example, initially we tried to have a human model to represent the person in our project; however, we quickly noticed that the model was not at all pleasing to the eye in bright yellow on top of having issues with the feet of the person getting in the way and the gap between the person's leg being somewhat problematic.
 Thus, we opted for a yellow cylinder.
 On top of this, we had difficulty changing the colors of gazebo models initially as we tried to edit the .dae files for the models, but had many issues doing so.
 It took us a while to realize that we could edit models in the gazebo simulator itself, which greatly simplified the process.
 Finally, we encountered issues of making sure that our world file did not contain the bot as this bloated that file, and it was much simpler to launch the bot in the launch file instead.

 ## Future Work